-‘Games of Thrones’ Creator George R.R.
+‘Games Of Thrones’ Book Creator George R.R.
 Martin Assails Odell Beckham Trade

 — Business Insider (@businessinsider) March 13, 2019

 Game of Thrones fans might point out that this blog post represents yet another thing Martin is writing that isn’t The Winds of Winter, the long-delayed next installment in the author’s A Song of Ice and Fire book series.
-Martin’s previous post was about the publication date of Martin’s graphic novel Starport, another non-Thrones project.
+Martin’s previous post was about the publication date of his graphic novel Starport, another non-Thrones project.

 Martin’s post came just one month before the return of Game of Thrones, which will begin showing its final season on HBO on April 14.
-HBO recently announced the episode lengths of the final season shows, and some fans have been disappointed that some of the six episodes will be standard-length, although the later ones will run for over 80 minutes.
+HBO recently announced the episode lengths of the final season shows, and some fans have been disappointed that some of the six episodes will be standard length, although the later ones will run for over 80 minutes.

 “No way that any team can replace its best wideout, its best pass rusher, its best safety, and its best run stuffer in one year, two years, three years,” Martin concludes.